Zach-GH/Soup-To-Nuts-Assembly/Module3/README.md

 - `df` and `du`

 # Purpose
+The purpose of this Module 3 folder is to familiarize myself with the OS provided to be by the school, debug and attempt to run the initial VM environment that I have set up and improve it, and to get my feet wet with the actual programming of Assembly language, as well as creating a corresponding Makefile.

 # Navigating the application
-To run hello.s enter the following command into your shell prompt.
+To run `hello.s` enter the following command into your shell prompt.

 `gcc Hello.s -g -c -o Hello.o`